-NOTE: Please check the schedule for specific times on our Group Calendar below
+NOTE: Please check the schedule at the bottom of this page for specific times.

 In the group classes, the students will learn, practice, and repeat the routines of each dance they will learn.
 They will be taught technique and rhythm, as well as counts and styling.
 Students will also be taught the history as well as the individual characteristics and styles of each dance.
 Attention is also directed to working as a team and disciplining the students.
 We make an effort to have annual tests which are given orally during the group class session and simultaneously hold an open class, inviting the parent/guardian(s) to observe.

 The Art, Sport and History of Latin Dance

 Dance is defined as a way to express the music and emotions through your physical body.
 Turning emotion into motion using the personal characteristic of oneself to make “the dance.”
 Dance is not only an art but is a sport just as equally.
 It requires strength and passion, emotion and intelligence, discipline and soul.
 Latin American Ballroom dancing is a world all in it’s own.
 The style used today in competitive dancing is called the “International Style” which was first seen at the Royal Albert Hall when it was used by Walter Laird and his partner in 1959.
 This is when this style became popular.
 As knowledge of the history of each dance increased, the technique developed becoming more detailed and precise, and the expression of emotion and sensuality became more earthy, rhythmic, and exotic.
 The Cha-Cha, Samba, Rumba, Paso Doble, and Jive, each with their own characteristic, history and style have developed the International Latin style turning it into one of the most popular styles of dance and hobbies today.